Odianosen25/Monitor-App/README.md

     - Have at least a single main node, which runs as `monitor.sh -tdr -a -b` in a location that users stay more often in line with @andrewjfreyer example setup.
 If having more than 1 monitor, have the rest run as `monitor.sh -tad -a -b` so they only scan on trigger for both arrival and departure.
     - Don't worry about adding known_add `known_static_addresses` or `known_beacon_addresses` as Monitor-App will handle all that for you
     - In the main node, have good spacing between scans, not only to avoid unnecessarily flooding your environment with scans but also allowing the app to take over scans intermittently.
 I have mine set at 120 secs throughout for now
+    - Do not use special characters, when specifying the location name of the monitor nodes.
+This can make the app behave strangely and not manage your entities properly
     - Recommended: Have sensors at the entrances into the home which I termed `gateways`, whether it be doors or garages.
 Windows also for those that use it :wink:

 Installation